TakanoriHarashima/DNA_NP_motor_simulation/README.md

         └─002
 </pre>
 You can see the progress of the simulation by looking the output figure files which will be generated in individual directories (i.e. '000', '001', '002').
+Expected run time for demo on a normal desktop computer is 2 min/trace.

 **4. Make resulting movies:**
 Download DNAmotor_simu_movie_maker_per_time_v04.py from Github and open with Spyder.